Mason Williams (baseball): New York Yankees

 Williams attended West Orange High School in Winter Garden, Florida, and played for the school's baseball team.
 The New York Yankees selected Williams in the fourth round of the 2010 Major League Baseball draft.
 He signed for a $1.5 million signing bonus to forgo his scholarship to the University of South Carolina.

 Williams started his career with the Gulf Coast Yankees of the Rookie-level Gulf Coast League in 2010.
 He appeared in five games, hitting .222/.263/.222 in 18 at bats.
-He spent the 2011 season playing for the Staten Island Yankees of the Class A-Short Season New York–Penn League, where he hit .349/.395/.468 with three home runs, 31 runs batted in and 28 stolen bases in 68 games.
+He spent the 2011 season playing for the Staten Island Yankees of the Low–A New York–Penn League, where he hit .349/.395/.468 with three home runs, 31 runs batted in and 28 stolen bases in 68 games.
 After the season, he was named the New York–Penn League's Most Valuable Player.

 Prior to the 2012 season, Baseball America considered him the Yankees fifth best prospect for the 2012 season.
 They also ranked him first among prospects in the New York–Penn League.
 Keith Law ranked Williams as the 34th-best overall prospect in baseball while MLB.com ranked him as the 73rd-best.
-Williams began the year with the Charleston RiverDogs of the Class A South Atlantic League, where he hit .304/.359/.489 with eight home runs and 19 stolen bases in 69 games before earning a promotion to the Tampa Yankees of the Class A-Advanced Florida State League.
+Williams began the year with the Charleston RiverDogs of the Single–A South Atlantic League, where he hit .304/.359/.489 with eight home runs and 19 stolen bases in 69 games before earning a promotion to the Tampa Yankees of the High–A Florida State League.
 With Tampa, he hit .277/.302/.422 with three home runs in 22 games before dislocating his left shoulder on July 25.
-On November 20, 2014, he was added to the Yankees' 40-man roster.
+On November 20, 2014, the Yankees added Williams to their 40-man roster to protect him from the Rule 5 draft.

 After starting 2015 with the Trenton Thunder of the Double-A Eastern League, the Yankees promoted Williams to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League on May 20.
 The Yankees promoted Williams to the major leagues on June 11.
 In his major league debut on June 12, Williams hit a home run in his second at-bat, which was his first Major League hit.
 Williams separated his right shoulder in a game on a June 19 and went on the disabled list.
 He had season-ending shoulder surgery on August 7.

 Williams played for Scranton/Wilkes-Barre in 2016, and was a September call-up for the Yankees.
 He batted .296 in 12 games with the Yankees in September 2016.
 Williams began the 2017 season with Scranton/Wilkes-Barre and was promoted Williams to the major leagues on June 16.
 He started in five games for the Yankees, before he was designated for assignment on June 29.
-He elected free agency on November 6, 2017.
+Williams elected free agency following the season on November 6.